 According to the NHS, which is conducting the biggest programme of its kind in its history, vaccinations are now being administered at more than 250 hospitals, over 1,000 GP-led services, 117 high street pharmacies and 47 large-scale vaccination centres across the country with more coming online over the coming days and weeks.

-With over 2 million more people vaccinated in communities across England this past week, the NHS’s COVID-19 vaccination campaign is off to a flying start with nearly nine out of ten people aged 80 and above, and over three quarters of people aged 75 and over, now having had their first jab,” said Sir Simon Stevens, NHS Chief Executive.
+With over 2 million more people vaccinated in communities across England this past week, the NHS’s COVID-19 vaccination campaign is off to a flying start with nearly nine out of ten people aged 80 and above.
+Over three-quarters of people aged 75 and over have had their first jab,” said Sir Simon Stevens, NHS Chief Executive.

-UK Care Minister Helen Whately said the government is working “on what we can do to try and enable visiting to restart” in care homes to enable families to be reunited.
+UK Care Minister Helen Whately said the government is working “on what we can do to try and enable visiting to restart” in care homes to reunite families.

 The NHS is currently administering the Pfizer/BioNTech and Oxford/AstraZeneca jabs, with three other jabs by Moderna, Novavax and Janssen also expected to come into the system in the coming months.
 For care homes, it has largely been the Oxford/AstraZeneca jabs being delivered due to the logistics of easier mobility and storage requirements.